vandontduong/CARTEx/README.md

 # Experiments <a name = "experiments"></a>

 We derived the CARTEx signature from in-house experiments comparing highly functional CD19 CAR T cells, exhaustion-prone HA CAR T cells, and control T cells.
+The scripts for identifying the gene set and constructing the weights are shared within [construction](construction).
 We then applied the CARTEx signature to both in-house and publicly-available experiments.
 Note, we do not include the raw or processed data for these experiments in the github repository, as the file sizes are far too large.
-However, our scripts for preparing and exploring the datasets are shared in this repository.
+However, our scripts for preparing and exploring the datasets are shared in this repository within [experiments](experiments).
 Publicly-available experiments can be downloaded from the [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/).

 General procedure for scRNAseq analyses: